BrickOyster/thetinyos3/README.md

 unix like process model.
 It does not support (yet) memory management, block devices, or network devices.
 These extensions are planned for the future.

+ReadMe Edit:
+In our project we implemented in the already existing system threads, Multi Level Feedback queue, pipes, sockets, systemInfo.

 ## Quick start

 After downloading the code, just build it.